© Emma Goldsmith/ Small Woods Association

 Fee: £45

-register your interest/ book a courseregister your interest/ book a course
+register your interestbook a course

-Coppicing and Creating Coppice Products
+Introduction to Coppicing and Creating Coppice Products

 This two-day course is ideal for those who want to develop their coppicing skills.
-The first day focuses on improving coppicing techniques.
-On the second course day we will discuss and make a range of coppice products from hazel using traditional hand-tools.

 This course will cover: